 Alix Christie’s novel Gutenberg’s Apprentice presents Peter Schöffer as the designer of the type used in the Gutenberg Bible.
 While Schöffer had previously been a scribe in Paris, he was from Gernsheim – a Rhine town 40 kilometers south of Mainz – and was not French.
 Nicolas Jenson, who was French, may have also worked for Gutenberg.
 This paper is not about either of those men, however.
 Nor is it about Claude Garamont or Robert Granjon, the first punchcutters mentioned by name on a type specimen printed within the territory that eventually became modern Germany.
 It is also not about Fraktur design that the Berlin printer Johann Friedrich Unger commissioned from Firmin Didot in the 1790s.

 What is a “type designer?”
-My dissertation supervisors suggested that I develop a working definition of type design as professional activity.
+My dissertation supervisors suggested that I develop a working definition of type design as a professional activity.
 For example, Luc(as) de Groot designs typefaces and makes fonts today.
 Indeed, with digital font-editing software, it is difficult to design type without making a font at the same time.
 Before the Industrial Revolution, punchcutters also designed type and made fonts.
-Their products’ design probably occurred directly as they were cutting their punches, since there is little evidence to suggest that many pre-industrial punchcutters made preparatory drawings.
+Their products’ design probably occurred directly as they were cutting their punches since there is little evidence to suggest that many pre-industrial punchcutters made preparatory drawings.
 In my dissertation, I classified the type designers that typefoundries collaborated with during the late-nineteenth and early twentieth centuries into different categories.
 At least in Germany between 1871 and 1918, the processes of type design and font making were undertaken at different times, by separate people.
-Those individuals were not often not working in the same physical location.
+Those people were not often not working in the same physical location.
 One person prepared a design as a drawing on paper, while others interpreted that design into type, as they cut the fonts’ punches or engraved its matrices.

 In the above video at 2:55, I reproduce nine polychromatic initials produced by the Hamburg typefoundry Genzsch & Heyse in 1881.
 Those were the first of the more than forty type designs made by Heinz König (1857–1937) over about fifty years.
-Most of his subsequent faces were not ornaments or initials, but rather designs for either body text or display purposes.
+Most of his later faces were not ornaments or initials but rather designs for either body text or display purposes.
 I see König is being representative of the class of artists and artisans of his time who delivered designs on paper to German industrial manufacturers.
 Type foundry employees interpreted all of König’s designs into working fonts.

 I also have a category for artists whose work may have been typographized completely without their knowledge.
 A prime representative of this category is the French calligrapher Jean Midolle.
 Little biographical information about Midolle is available, but he was born in or near Besançon, in 1794.
-As an adulthood, he spent several years working and teaching calligraphy in relatively nearby Belfort and Geneva.
+As an adult, he spent several years working and teaching calligraphy in relatively nearby Belfort and Geneva.
 Midolle traveled widely throughout Western Europe, visiting collections of manuscripts, whose styles he then interpreted.
 The Letterform Archive in San Francisco has the Spécimen des écritures modernes, one of three Midolle portfolios printed in the mid 1830s by Frédéric Emile Simon at Strasbourg.
 Lithography itself had come from Bavaria in 1796.
 By 1834, color lithography was still relatively new, and this printing-house was at the forefront of its development.

 The prints in the Spécimen des écritures modernes portfolio differ from much of Midolle’s other work.
 They display a series of alphabets, rather than interpretations of texts illuminated in the style of medieval manuscripts.
 Midolle named several of the alphabets in the portfolio after himself, including the unique narrow blackletter shown on plate number 12 that was simply entitled “Midolline.”
 Compared with other designs in the portfolio, “Midolline” is probably the least fanciful: not only could its letters be turned into a typeface, but a typeface in its style – with the same name – was eventually produced.

 I do not know the date of Midolle’s death, and I have found no evidence to help me reconstruct exactly how Haenel’s Midolline typeface came about.
 One possibility I see is that Haenel might have produced it as a posthumous tribute to Midolle, for display at the 1851 Great Exhibition at the Crystal Palace in London — the first of the World’s Fairs.
 Nevertheless, that hypothesis is just a guess.
 Haenel published Midolline in eight sizes, from 8 pt through 36 pt.
 The company displayed these on three loose specimen sheets (see [one], [two], and [three]).
 A line of text printed on the bottom of the first sheet states, in small type, that Haenel owned the types’ steel punches, and that duplicate matrices for all eight sizes were for sale.
-Foundries across Europe either took him up on in his offer, or copied the fonts illicitly.
+Foundries across Europe either took him up on in his offer or copied the fonts illicitly.
 By the mid 1850s, this was already in the catalogues of several other companies.

 Midolline in context